 What we work on

-- Firms, trade, and productivity – Increasing productivity through structural changes in firms’ capabilities, the functioning of markets, and how firms interact with world markets.
-See here for our research priorities under this theme.
+- Firms, trade, and productivity – Increasing productivity through structural changes in firms’ capabilities, the functioning of markets and how firms interact with world markets, while promoting green innovation and enhancing resilience against climate shocks.

-- Cities – Making cities more productive, sustainable, and inclusive while addressing the downsides of density.
-See here for our research priorities.
+- Cities – Making cities more productive and inclusive while addressing the downsides of density and ensuring resilience to climate change.

 Where we work

-We have resident teams in 10 partner countries throughout Africa, South Asia and the Middle East.
-Country offices allow the IGC to sustain long-term policy engagement, and help to ensure our work is demand-led.
+We have resident teams in 10 partner countries throughout Africa, the Middle East, and South Asia.
+Country offices allow the IGC to sustain long-term policy engagement, and help ensure our work is demand-led.
 Our partner countries are Bangladesh, Ethiopia, Ghana, Jordan, Mozambique, Pakistan, Rwanda, Sierra Leone, Uganda, and Zambia.
 We also have flexible engagements in Tanzania and Yemen, and we encourage research in those countries as well.

 For more information on our model, please visit our about section.

 We offer two types of awards: full research grants and small research grants.

 Full research grants: These grants are for fully-developed research projects.
 Not only must the research question be clear, but applicants must also demonstrate a commitment from implementing partners (if applicable), well-defined instruments, and a clear and compelling research design.
 Proposals can be for any type of research, and we encourage the use of a variety of approaches, including using secondary data.
 Proposals can also be submitted for funding the continuation of research projects that have already started where new research opportunities arise.
 The expectation is that these projects will result in a paper publishable in a top Economics journal, as well as generate significant policy impact.
 There is no limit on the amount that can be awarded.
 However, our average project budgets are GBP 60,000, and we rarely fund projects over GBP 125,000.